-USB Device Write Protection – Enable to prevent files on any USB storage device from being accidentally modified or deleted (and to protect against malware infecting the drive).
+USB Device Write Protection – Enable this to prevent files on any USB storage device from being accidentally modified or deleted (and to protect against malware infecting the USB drive).

-USB Device Lock – Lock to prevent any USB storage device being connected to the computer.
-You will not be able to read from or write to any USB storage devices – they will not show up in Disk Management or (My) Computer/Explorer.
+USB Device Lock – Lock to prevent any USB storage device from being connected to the computer.
+You will not be able to read from or write to any USB storage devices – they will not show up in Disk Management or (My) Computer / File Explorer either.

-USB Device Autorun – Disable to prevent USB devices from automatically running programs (primarily a security benefit – stops malware autorun and transferring to your computer).
-Note: this will prevent Autorun of all devices – including DVD drives.
+USB Device Autorun – Disable to prevent USB devices from automatically running programs (primarily a security benefit – stops malware autorun and transfer to your computer).
+Note: this will prevent Autorun of all external devices – including DVD drives.

-Tip: to help prevent infection of a USB drive by a virus on a different computer, create a folder called autorun.inf in the root of the USB drive.
+Tip: to help prevent infection of your USB drive by a virus on a different computer, create an empty folder called autorun.inf in the root of your USB drive.

-Password – designed to prevent anyone changing your program settings but it can be overridden by a blank password so isn’t really of much benefit.
-The best way to protect the program settings is to just store the program in an obscure directory, not in Downloads etc.
+Password – this is designed to prevent anyone changing your program settings but it can be overridden by a blank password so isn’t really of much benefit.
+The best way to protect the program settings is to just store the program in a really obscure directory, not in your Downloads or Documents folder…

-- Unzip (extract) the USBWriteProtect.exe program to your computer – don’t save and run it from your flash drive or you could lock yourself out of the drive (you would then have to re-download the program and run it from your computer to unlock it)
+- Unzip (extract) the USBWriteProtect.exe program to your computer – don’t save and run it from your USB flash drive or you could lock yourself out of the drive (you’d then have to re-download the program and run it from your computer to unlock it…)

-- Run the USBWriteProtect.exe program (if using Vista or Windows 7 you need to right click the program and select ‘Run as administrator’) – the main window opens as shown below:
+- Run the USBWriteProtect.exe program (if using Windows 10, 8 , 7 or Vista you must right click the program and select ‘Run as administrator’) – the main window opens as shown in the example below:

 The program also lists USB storage devices that are currently plugged in – if there are any, they will need to be removed and re-inserted before any changes to them can take effect.